pts-mattdeluco/PyLCP/docs/README.rst

 Tests
 -----

 All new code must be tested with automated unit tests.
-Unit tests can be executed by running `paver unit_tests`.
+Unit tests can be executed by running `paver test_units`.

 Other Documentation
 -------------------